Baseball Strength Training

 Baseball is America’s greatest past time, but it is also tough on the body.
+In fact, it is the second most popular youth sport in the United States with over 500,000 participants each year.
 It requires athletes to have power, speed, mobility, explosiveness, consistency, among many other attributes.
 Due to the complexity of skills required, think about the hours he or she (softball requires very similar skills) will spend training, the countless hours in the gym and multiple visits to a physical therapist for injuries.
 This demands a lot from an athlete: intense training, hours in the gym, and a physical therapist for injuries.
+This requires a proper baseball strength training and a proper softball strength training regimen.

-A proper strength training can provide a lot of these demands and hopefully keep the physical therapist away (we love our PTs at COR, but trust us, you want to stay healthy 🙂
+A proper baseball strength training can provide a lot of these demands and hopefully keep the physical therapist away (we love our PTs at COR, but trust us, you want to stay healthy 🙂 [if you are having elbow pain or have had Tommy John Surgery, read here].

 10 Must Add Things in a Baseball Strength Training Program